Barroso calls for public hearing on ANS role for September

 Minister Roberto Barroso, of the Federal Supreme Court (STF), ordered a public hearing to be held on September 26 and 27 to discuss the role of the ANS (National Supplementary Health Agency), the list of procedures covered by health plans.
-The decision was handed down this Friday (1st) and obtained by the UOL with exclusivity.
+The decision was rendered today (1st) and obtained by the UOL with exclusivity.

 The list was considered exhaustive by the STJ (Superior Court of Justice) last month, a more restrictive understanding that exempts medical insurance from following procedures that are not provided for in the list of therapies approved by the agency.